 The kitchen has a combination of gas and electric appliances used for preparing breakfast and lunch for students.
-Most of the cooking is done using a gas-fired oven and an electric oven.
-Non-insulated and insulated electric holding cabinets are used for storing bulk prepared foods.
+Most of the cooking is done using a gas-fired oven and an electric convection oven.
+Non-insulated electric holding cabinets are used for storing bulk prepared foods.
 The equipment is in fair condition and not high efficiency.